rust-lang/rfcs/active/0000-auto-tupling-at-call-sites.md

 the number of actual arguments does not match the number of formal parameters.

+In addition, the programming pattern espoused by this RFC leverages our existing trait infrastructure.
+This is important because it means that client code of some function using optional arguments or variable-arity functions is likely to have more options available to it, since it will be free to implement the provided traits in whatever manner it likes, without being beholden to the particular protocol originally envisaged by the library developer.

 The expected outcome is that we reap many of the benefits already associated with optional arguments and arity-based overloading, assuming that the standard library is revised to make full use of the